 Avoid Pitfalls: Stick to your timeline, and plan for the unexpected.
 If you are planning an outdoor activity, make sure you have a back-up date in case of rain or snow.
 Even if you are planning an indoor activity, significant rain or snow can deter participants from attending.
 Consider having a back-up date scheduled in case of an emergency.
-Likewise, plan for having more or fewer attendees or volunteers.
-Have back-up activities ready in case you have more people than you expect, and prioritize tasks so you know what to cut out in case turnout is low.
+Plan for alternative information sharing in case someone can not make it or you have more people than anticipated.